TV Editor Jasmine Davies raves about web series That Library Show, finding it to be a refreshing change from your typical interview show

 Moreover, this series explores how curiosity isn’t always a bad thing.
 There are many things that Gerard wishes to learn, and his guests don’t shy away from educating him.
 It’s refreshing to see the respect and wonder in his approach – he remains inquisitive without being particularly offensive.
 However, there are some occasions when guests feel too uncomfortable answering a specific question.
 In the episode titled ‘A Girl With No Arms,’ he asks her whether she uses a bidet.
 Eventually, it becomes clear that she doesn’t want to answer this question.
 Instead of prying her further, he moves on.
 It’s important that Gerard creates boundaries between his guests, he recognises that his guests are human beings: they don’t have to tell us everything.

 That Library Show gains its value further through the ordinary, everyday guests.
 Despite many interviewees having popular careers, they are still somewhat unknown to the mainstream.
 Unlike other popular YouTube interview shows, such as Hot Ones and Chicken Shop Date, this series shines due to its non-A-Lister guests.
 The library setting would instantly lose its magic if you replaced ‘A Dating Coach’ with Jennifer Lawrence.
-I hope as the show further gains popularity that Gerard keeps it as a place for unique characters to share their stories.
+I hope that as the show gains further popularity Gerard keeps it as a place for unique characters to share their stories.
 This isn’t the place for movie stars to promote their new feature film.

 Despite its recent success, the show holds great potential to grow even further.
 YouTube continues to be a platform where it’s difficult for creators to reach new audiences.
 If Gerard employed new marketing tactics and a regular uploading schedule, I see this series having a bright future.
 Overall, if you enjoy listening to raw and unfiltered conversations, this is the show for you.
 You can stream all episodes for free on YouTube.